tytydraco/yessleep/out/Roommate_from_Nowhere_at_Ridgeway_Hall.md

 I stumbled back, the world around me blurring.
 Ethan had been reaching out, searching for something, closure, perhaps.
 And now, with his body found, maybe he had finally found it.

 I couldn’t stay in Ridgeway Hall any longer.
 I packed my things and moved to a different dorm that same afternoon.
 The air felt lighter in the new building, the silence not so oppressive.
-But even as I settled into my new room, far from the haunted halls of Ridgeway, I couldn’t shake the feeling.

-Somewhere, in the shadows of Ridgeway Hall, Ethan was still watching.
-And though I had left, a part of me knew that I could never truly escape.
+Ethan has found his closure, and I was [free!](https://www.youtube.com/@CreepyStoriesJR)